>ABOUT REDLYNCH PARISH

 Redlynch is a modern civil parish in the far south east of the county of Wiltshire, bordering the New Forest.
 Most of it was part of the Saxon estate of Downton and later became the eastern part of the parish of Downton.

-The modern parish contains the settlements of Morgan’s Vale, Woodfalls, Hamptworth, Nomansland and Redlynch, which includes Lover, formerly Warminster Green, and Bohemia.
+The modern parish contains the settlements of Morgan’s Vale, Woodfalls and Redlynch, which includes Lover, formerly Warminster Green, and Bohemia.
 Much of the area was only lightly settled until the late 18th century and most houses date from the 20th century or the second half of the 19th century.
 The civil parish of Redlynch was created in 1896 and in 1934 Morgan’s Vale, Woodfalls and Nomansland were transferred to it.
 In 2017 Nomansland and Hamptworth were transferred to Landford.

 Geologically there is a series of rocks running roughly south-west to north-east.
 Part of Morgan’s Vale and one area in the north-west of the parish are on chalk with areas of plateau gravel.
 Woodfalls and Redlynch and a narrow strip running to the north-east are on Reading Beds with areas of plateau gravel.
 There is a broad band of London clay covering the area of Lover, Bohemia, Langley Wood and East Copse while Loosehanger is on Bagshot or Whitecliff Sand.
 Further east it is more complex with Hamptworth on river terrace deposits while Hamptworth Common is on the Brocklesham Beds and Nomansland on Selsey Sand.
 Within all of this there are streams in small valleys with valley gravels in their beds.